Yasir1986/victorian/README.md

-Follow the steps to run this Victoria App
+Follow the steps to run this Victorian App

 1)git clone https://github.com/Yasir1986/victoria